septavios/obsidian-proofreader-fork/README.md

 ## Features
 - Suggested changes are inserted directly into the text: Additions as `==highlights==` and removals as `~~strikethroughs~~`.
-- Accept or reject changes with one hotkey.
+- Accept or reject changes with just one hotkey.
+- Estimated costs: For 10,000 English words input text, the cost is about $0.01.

 > [!NOTE]
 > This plugin requires an **OpenAI API key** and incurs costs at OpenAI